Résumé

 Lama Karame, The Legal Agenda, Beirut, Lebanon (2021–2022).
 Proofreader of “Law in Times of Revolution: A Double-Edged Sword of Repression and Resistance,” chapter to the book The Lebanon Uprising of 2019: Voices from the Revolution (I.B.
 Tauris, forthcoming).
 Proofreader, “Book Review, Hedi Viterbo, Problematizing Law, Rights, and Childhood in Israel/Palestine (Cambridge: Cambridge University Press, 2021).”

-Haymarket Books, United States (2021–2022).
-Copy editor and proofreader, “An Enemy Such as This”: Larry Casuse and the Struggle for Native Liberation in One Family on Two Continents across Three Centuries, by David Correia (forthcoming); Spring Catalog 2022; Notes on Resistance, by Noam Chomsky and David Barsamian (forthcoming).
+Haymarket Books, United States (2021–2026).
+Copy editor and proofreader, “An Enemy Such as This”: Larry Casuse and the Struggle for Native Liberation in One Family on Two Continents across Three Centuries, by David Correia (2022); Spring Catalog 2022; Notes on Resistance, by Noam Chomsky and David Barsamian (2022); Country Queers: A Love Letter, by Rae Garringer (2024); After Savagery, by Hamid Dabashi (2025); No Straight Road Takes You There, by Rebecca Solnit (2025); The Conviction Machine: Prosecutors, Politicians, and Police Violence in Chicago, by Flint Taylor (2026); Harm and Punishment, ed.
+Elizabeth Hinton and Elsa Julien Lora (2026).

 Prof. Toni Morant i Ariño, Universitat de Vàlencia, Spain (2022).
 Translator of essays “The Transnational Falange and its Surveillance by American Intelligence in the Río de la Plata Region,” by Daniel Lvovich; and “Nationalist Shifts and Visitor Exchanges in the Franco-Perón Relationship,” by Nuria Tabanera García.